Red laser pointers are cheap - some around $5 and a few for even $1 - and are now the way to go if you just want a laser to play with.

 Also note that wavelengths in the 710 to lower 800s of nanometers are invisible in foreseeable situations when at borderline-eyesafe levels, and longer near-infrared wavelengths can be hazardous.

 Light output in lumens is the photopic function of the wavelength, times the output power in milliwatts, times .693.

 Sometimes scattering by dust is more significant, and that is essentially independent of wavelength.
 However, many people want lasers whose beams are visible from the side in clean air.

 Since a laser beam shows a visible path mainly in dark rooms or outdoors at night, perceived brightness of the beam's trace through air depends mainly on scotopic vision.
-This is usually true even when the color of the beam is visible - in which case "mesopic vision" is operating.
-Mesopic vision is a combination of photopic and scotopic vision, with photopic vision providing a sensation of color and scotopic vision providing most of the sensation of illumination.
+This is usually true even when the color of the beam path is visible - in which case "mesopic vision" is operating.
+Mesopic vision is a combination of photopic and scotopic vision, with photopic vision providing a sensation of color and scotopic vision providing most of the sensation of seeing light.